venkatmcajj/react-country-state-city/README.md

 ```
 $ npm install --save react-country-state-city
 $ yarn add react-country-state-city

+$ import {
+  CitySelect,
+  CountrySelect,
+  StateSelect,
+  LanguageSelect,
+} from "react-country-state-city";

+$ import "react-country-state-city/dist/react-country-state-city.css";
 ```

 ## Features

 - Easy to set up for real, you can make it work in less than 1minute!
 - Super easy to customize
+- Can also use it in your own custom UI.
 - Autosuggest: a list of matching countries is displayed when the input text changes.
 - Country data is provided, State data is provided based on given country id, City data is provided based on given country id and state id.
 - Country flag icons.